allanmboyd/spidertest/README.md

 - Allow multiple sets of request headers to be specifed for a given topic,
 - Try to include the URL from which a failing test is called from - referer maybe?
 - Allow path variables in topic names
-- Allow spidering to be restricted from test definitions
 - Expose more options
 - Allow request parameters to be specified in test definitions
 - Allow tests to be selected based on response header values